jher123/Animal-Art-GAN-experiments/README.md

 ## Getting Started

 ## Prerequisites
 The models are meant to be run on CUDA enabled GPU.
-I have run mine on
+The main requirements are

 ## Acknowledgements
 - The code for the WGAN was inspired by fast.ai course implementation https://github.com/fastai/fastai/blob/master/courses/dl2/wgan.ipynb